MinaProtocol/mina/frontend/website/docs/index.md

 Trying out Coda is simple - head over to the [Getting Started page](/docs/getting-started/) to install the Coda client and join the network.

-You can also sign up for the public testnet [here](https://bit.ly/TestnetForm).
+You can also sign up for the public testnet updates [here](https://bit.ly/TestnetForm).